-GMI-1359 is a rationally-designed small molecule that simultaneously targets both E-selectin and a chemokine receptor known as CXCR4.
-The chemokine CXCR4 has emerged as an important pro-inflammatory cytokine that is involved in cell migration throughout the body.
-Like E-selectin, tumor cells may also use the CXCR4 cellular pathway, contributing to chemo resistance, metastatic disease and ultimately decreased survival.
-We believe that targeting both E-selectin and CXCR4 with a single compound could improve efficacy in the treatment of cancers that affect the bone marrow, such as hematologic cancers, and certain solid tumors, such as breast and prostate cancer, as compared to targeting CXCR4 alone.
+GMI-1359 is a rationally-designed small molecule that antagonizes both E-selectin and a chemokine receptor known as CXCR4.
+Since E-selectin and CXCR4 are implicated in the retention of cancer cells in the bone and bone marrow, we believe that targeting both E-selectin and CXCR4 with a single compound could improve efficacy in the treatment of cancers that involve the bone.

-GMI-1359 has not approved for use by any health authority anywhere in the world.
+GMI-1359 has not been approved for use by any health authority anywhere in the world.

 If you have additional questions, please email email@example.com